akutaktau/cakephp-csv-importer/README.md

 # CsvImporter plugin for CakePHP

+## Not yet supported by composer & unit testing.
+Still in development

 ## Pre-requisites
 1. Model to use with this plugin must be created
 2. Model should follow Cakephp -> table naming convention